mlpc-ucsd/CoaT/README.md

 ## Changelog
+05/19/2021: Pre-trained checkpoint for Mask R-CNN benchmark with CoaT-Lite Small backbone is released. <br />
 05/19/2021: Code and pre-trained checkpoint for Deformable-DETR with for CoaT-Lite Small backbone are released. <br />
 05/11/2021: Pre-trained checkpoint for CoaT-Lite Small is released. <br />
 05/09/2021: Pre-trained checkpoint for Mask R-CNN benchmark with CoaT Mini backbone is released. <br />